 Do these scenarios sound familiar to you?

 - You have final exams just around the corner.
-You pull through the exams, but when they are finished, you are hit with a severe migraine.
+However, after the exams, you are hit with a severe migraine.

 - You have been planning to go on vacation for so long.
-However, you spend the first day confined to bed in a dark, cold room, nursing a migraine.
+But, you spend the first day confined to bed in a dark, cold room, nursing a migraine.

 - You survive your workweek facing all kinds of stressors.
 But once the weekend arrives, you get hit with a migraine.